 Sleep issues when your child is no longer a baby

 Sleep issues with your child are the worst.
 I can’t even count the number of times I have said that to a friend.
 No one deals well with very little sleep.
-And it’s hard to get a handle on.
+And it’s hard to get a handle on specially if you do not own the best pillows.

 I have had a very difficult time finding information on sleep issues with older kids.
 There is information everywhere about helping your baby sleep better, but not a lot available for older kids, and honestly I think you should take a look at Baby Monitor Town, even though your kid is not a baby anymore, it can help you out find out what’s going on at night and what’s stopping him from sleeping ..
 Because of that, I decided to share some tips that I have found helpful in dealing with sleep issues in our house.